khusmann/interlacer/README.md

 focused on providing compatibility with missing reason data imported from SPSS, SAS, and Stata. interlacer has slightly different aims:

-1. Wrap *any* R type with a missing value channel.
+1. Be fully generic: Add a missing value channel to *any* vector type.
 2. Provide functions for reading / writing interlaced CSV files (not just SPSS / SAS / Stata files)
-3. Provide an API that integrates well into tidy pipelines
+3. Provide a functional API that integrates well into tidy pipelines

 For a more detailed discussion, see `vignette("other-approaches")`.